-The amount reported in Box 2 is the total amount billed less any reductions in charges made during the calendar year that relate to the amounts billed for qualified tuition and related expenses during the same calendar year.
+The amount reported in Box 1 is the total of qualified payments for tuition and fees within the calendar year.
+The qualified payments amount cannot exceed the amount of qualified charges for tuition and fees for the calendar year.
 The amount reported is not reduced by scholarships and grants reported in box 5.

 These boxes are blank because the information is not applicable to Northeastern State University as the filer of your 1098-T.

-- Box 10 ("Ins. contract reimburse/refund") is blank because NSU is not an insurer.
+Box 10 (“Reimbursements from insurance contact”) is blank because NSU is not an insurer.

 What does an amount in Box 4 mean?

 Box 4 ("Adjustments made for a prior year") shows any reductions in charges made for qualified tuition and related expenses made during the calendar year that relate to amounts billed that were reported for any prior year after 2002.